Market Beware: The Risks of Subject-Free Offers

 Understanding Amortization: Exploring Your Options for Loan Repayment

-General Mark Goode 5 Feb
+General 5 Feb

 Your mortgage amortization period is the number of years it will take you to pay off your mortgage.
 Depending on your choice of amortization period, it will affect how quickly you become mortgage-free as well as how much interest you pay over the lifetime of your mortgage (a longer lifetime equals more interest, whereas a shorter lifetime equals less interest but also bigger payments).